rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 Keeping a reference of a section's parent container with each section object, set when creating a new section object, would probably be the obvious first choice.
-That is, because these node references can be tested for reference equality.
+Which is, because these node references can be tested for reference equality.
 That is, the presequent section can be closed, if both references are equal.
-Otherwise, the subsequent section is a forced subsection.
+Otherwise, the subsequent section is identified to be a forced subsection.

 Note that a running algorithm will neither encounter case-1 nor case-3 (see the extensions chapter).
 That is, because the corresponding presequent sections